Views: 75

 But God chose the foolish things of the world, that he might put to shame them that are wise; and God chose the weak things of the world, that he might put to shame the things that are strong; and the base things of the world, and the things that are despised, did God choose, yea and the things that are not, that he might bring to nought the things that are: that no flesh should glory before God (1 Cor.
 1:27–29).

 If men would only listen, they would not marvel that the Gospel and the church that it produces are equally indestructible.
-Jesus build His church on the fact of His own Deity and promised that death, Satan’s strongest weapon, would not prevail to prevent its establishment and perpetuity (Mat.
+Jesus built His church on the fact of His own Deity and promised that death—Satan’s strongest weapon—against humankind—would not prevail to prevent its establishment and perpetuity (Mat.
 16:16–18).
 How foolish are men who try to “improve” it to make it more appealing to the masses.
 Wise men will not tamper with it.
-Ought we not to press on in full confidence that Christ is with His faithful church, now and forever (Mat.
+Ought we not to press on in full confidence that Christ is with His faithful church until He comes again (Mat.
 28:20)?

 [Note: I wrote this article for and it was published in The Lighthouse, weekly bulletin of Northpoint Church of Christ, Denton, TX, February 15, 2015, of which I was editor.]